 Applying for Belgian home insurance

 You can apply for home insurance in Belgium online with most of the major providers.
 Alternatively, you can apply over the phone or in-person if the company has a high street outlet.

-You will normally need to provide your address, valid ID and bank details and answer a few questions so that the insurer can assess your profile and the level of coverage you require.
+You normally need to provide your address, valid ID, and bank details (read up on how to open a bank account in Belgium) and answer a few questions so that the insurer can assess your profile and the level of coverage you require.
 Once your annual/monthly premium is calculated, you can choose whether or not to proceed and purchase coverage.

 If you apply online, you will usually receive everything electronically by email within 24 hours.
 This includes insurance certificate and information relating to your policy, such as claims and cancellation procedures.

 How to make a Belgian home contents insurance claim

 Procedures for claiming insurance will vary between companies.
 Many Belgian insurance companies now allow claimants to submit via an online claims form.
 You can also phone through a claim or use a hard copy of the claim form and send it through the post.